danimfernandes/tkrelated/README.md

 This will generate estimations for 1000 unrelated, 1000 first order, 1000 3/4 siblings, 1000 second order, and 1000 third order virtual individuals, in batches of 200.
 This way the script and SPAGeDI run faster and should not crash.
 It, however, is dependant on the amount of RAM available.

 The **readAll** function will recognize the data from the five different orders and use it to calculate the posterior probabilities of each of the orders for the given relatedness coefficient.
-Default options output a plot and a tab-spaced text file with the posterior probabilities.
+Default options output a plot and a tab-spaced text file with the posterior probabilities, number of SNPs used, and homozygous relatedness coefficient.
 Note that this function requires the previous five plot functions to have run.

 ***